JoseExposito/linux/Documentation/rust/quick-start.rst

 This document describes how to get started with kernel development in Rust.
 If you have worked previously with Rust, this will only take a moment.

+Please note that, at the moment, a very restricted subset of architectures is supported, see :doc:`/rust/arch-support`.

 Requirements: Building
 ----------------------